demisto/content/Packs/IBMMaaS360Security/Integrations/IBMMaaS360SecurityEventCollector/IBMMaaS360SecurityEventCollector_description.md

 To access the IBM MaaS360 Security API, you first need to generate an App access key.
 Follow these steps:

-1. Log in to the IBM MaaS360 portal.
+1. Log into the IBM MaaS360 portal.
 2. Go to **Setup** > **Manage Access Keys**.
 3. Click on **Generate Access Key**.
 4. Create a new `MaaS360 Web Services` key.